yosbelms/remote-func/docs/remote-function.md

 # Remote functions

-Remote functions are `async` functions that will be executed in a Remote-func server.
+Remote functions are `async` functions that will be executed in a Remote-func engine.
 They are devised to be more like a procedure that a query, this open new possibilities to front-end, and backend developers allowing the front-end to evolve with more independency from the back-end.
 Remote functions can be compared to PostgreSQL `DO` statement, and Redis `eval`.

 Remote functions are very restrictive because security reasons.
 These must be `async` functions, and can only run what exposed by the Remote-func server.
-Native classes can be called as functions, but can no be used with the `new` operator, Also all its static methods are accessible, example: `new Date()` will throw an error, but `Date()` will work as expected, also `Date.now()`.
 Only a limited set of native classes are allowed to use inside a remote function.
 These are:

 - Promise
 - Object